protoni/projects/docs/Projects/Web/git-pages.md

 Some notes on how to setup a Github Pages website that is hosted on and served from a public Github repository.

-Upsides are that it is free ( if using default 'user.github.io/repo' domain ) and also it's pretty effortless to maintain and add new content with Github CI pipeline ( auto build/deploy site )
+Upsides are that it's pretty effortless to maintain and add new content with Github CI pipeline ( auto build/deploy site ) and it is free ( if using default 'user.github.io/repo' domain ).

+Downside is that the free-tier of Git LFS storage and bandwidth limits exceed pretty fast ( 1 GiB of storage and 1 GiB a month bandwidth ).
+I pay $5/month for 50GB storage and 50GB bandwidth.

 ```bash
 # My workflow with this setup if usually something like this: